|Major Groups > Gilled Mushrooms > Pale-Spored > Collybioid > Caulorhiza umbonata|

 by Michael Kuo

-Mycologist Tom Volk points out (link below), that Caulorhiza umbonata serves as a reliable indicator of the presence of redwood trees, which are often elusive and hard to see.
+Mycologist Tom Volk (2004) points out that Caulorhiza umbonata serves as a reliable indicator of the presence of redwood trees, which are often elusive and hard to see.

 Cap: 3-17 cm; conical or bell-shaped when young, becoming broadly bell-shaped and typically retaining a central bump or point; dry or a little sticky; smooth; dark brown to reddish brown, fading to tan or yellowish brown.